-- Restoring Gun Rights Under California Law
+FAQ: Restoring Gun Rights in California

 - Can a Felon own a gun?
 Or, How to Restore Gun Rights after a Felony Conviction.

 - I’m a convicted felon but was granted probation.
 Can you restore my gun rights by reducing my felony to a misdemeanor?

 - Can my gun rights be restored by reducing my felony to a misdemeanor under “Prop 47?”

 - My conviction was for Felony Marijuana Sales or Felony Marijuana Growing, can you Restore my Gun Rights under Proposition 64?

 - Are gun rights restored by a California expungement?